TehShrike/financial-number/readme.md

 #### `num.toString([[displayPrecision], roundingStrategy])`

 Returns a string representation of the number for display or storage.
 You can specify the precision and rounding strategy to be passed to `changePrecision` if you like - by default, the number will display at its current precision.
+See [Rounding](#rounding)

 ```js
 number('99.99').toString() // => '99.99'